DisplayLink: Company history

 DisplayLink was founded in 2003 as Newnham Research by Dr. Quentin Stafford-Fraser and Martin King.
 The Newnham Research team invented NIVO (Network In, Video Out) designed for low-cost thin-client computing over Ethernet networks.
 The company referred to these thin-client computers as network displays.

 In 2006, Newnham Research launched its first commercially available product in partnership with the Kensington Computer Products Group: a USB 2.0 universal laptop docking station designed for the retail market.

-In November 2006, Newnham Research renamed itself to DisplayLink, a name that allegedly better described their display connection technology.
+In November 2006, Newnham Research renamed itself to DisplayLink, a name that allegedly better described its display connection technology.
 The name is very similar to the DisplayPort display interface, which was approved by VESA earlier that year.

 DisplayLink launched its first semiconductor product family, the DL-120 and DL-160 USB 2.0 graphics devices, in January 2007, signaling a change in the company's business plan from FPGA-based systems to semiconductors.
 The DL-120 and DL-160 allow up to six additional monitors to be added to a PC through USB 2.0.

 In May 2009, DisplayLink launched its second semiconductor product family, the DL-125, DL-165, and DL-195 USB 2.0 graphics devices.
 This DL-1x5 family brought improved performance, an increase in maximum resolution to 2048x1152, and the integration of a DVI transmitter and video DAC.
 The first products to ship with the new DL-1x5 chips were the Samsung Lapfit LD190G and LD220G monitors.

-On November 17, 2009, DisplayLink announced their first Thin Client product based on their USB 2.0 virtual graphics technology, designed for Microsoft Windows MultiPoint Server.
+On November 17, 2009, DisplayLink announced its first Thin Client product based on its USB 2.0 virtual graphics technology, designed for Microsoft Windows MultiPoint Server.
 Thin client manufacturer HP was the first to announce a product based on DisplayLink USB Graphics technology with the launch of the t100 Thin Client.

 At the Consumer Electronics Show (CES) in 2012, DisplayLink announced several products incorporating video and graphics over a USB 3.0 "SuperSpeed USB" connection, showing substantial improvements in performance, resolution support, and video quality.

 At CES in 2013, DisplayLink demonstrated USB Power Delivery in which a standard USB cable is used to charge a laptop computer.

 At CES in 2016, DisplayLink announced their latest docking chip, the DL-6000 series, to support dual 4Kp60 over USB 3.0.

 At CES in 2017, DisplayLink demonstrated Wireless VR using DisplayLink graphics over a wireless 60 GHz link.

 In July 2020, DisplayLink was sold to Synaptics.